Educational Materials for Literacy Through Art, Science, and Social Studies.

 Rock Art Card Game

-Students make a book in this "Go Fish" game by matching a rock art image with a satellite image of the country and continent where the art is found.
+Students make a book in this "Go Fish" game by matching an ancient rock art image with a satellite image of the country and continent where the art is found.
 The game reinforces recognition of rock art as well as associations of countries with their continents.

 There are also step-by-step directions on how to make a mural on which students will add their own paintings, and a newsletter to help you solicit help from your students' parents.